Centennial Mall

 LPR-PARK-CENMALL-1.jpg

 Nebraska's Centennial Mall is more than just Lincoln.
-It's Nebraska's front door to the State Capitol, home to our Unicameral.
-It's where 35,000 school children visit each year to learn about their state.
-And it is the front door to the University of Nebraska, our state's oldest and largest university system, and the cultural and intellectual hub of the state.
+Located along 15th Street, it is more than a park.
+From K to M Streets, it is Nebraska's front door to the State Capitol, home to our Unicameral.
+On the north side, located between P and R Streets, it is the front door to the University of Nebraska, our state's oldest and largest university system, and the cultural and intellectual hub of the state.

 Acres: 3.47